commitsovercoffee/markup-mansion/src/routes/writings/tools-of-trade.md

 ---
-title: What I Use
-desc: Get the inside scoop on the tools that make my life easier.
+title: Tools of Trade
+desc:
-date: '2024-06-01'
+date: '2022-08-05'
 tags:
-  - about
+  - lifestyle
 published: true
 ---

-Before we begin with the list, please note that the items listed below are ones that I personally use.
-And thus it is only a matter of personal preference.
+Alright, before we dive into the list, let me make one thing clear.
+These are the tools I personally use.
+This is all just a matter of preference, nothing more.

-People on the internet seem to make a big deal about what os or editor you use but at the end of the day, it's about what you create, not the tools you use.
-Like the saying goes, whatever floats your boat. ⛵
+People online seem to lose their minds over what OS or editor you’re rocking, but honestly, who cares?
+At the end of the day, it’s about what you build, not what you use to get there.
+Like they say, whatever floats your ⛵.

----

 ## Software